talal/ilm/template/main.typ

 #figure(caption: ['Ilm's styling], si-table)

-For comparison, this is how the same table will look with Typst's default styling:
+For comparison, this is how the same table would look with Typst's default styling:

 #[
   #set table(inset: 5pt, stroke: 1pt + black)